Bible Study & Discussion

 Book Study

-As of Tuesday, November 19, we are studying the new book Living in Wonder by Orthodox Christian writer Rod Dreher.
+We are continuing our book study (which started in November) of the book Living in Wonder by Orthodox Christian writer Rod Dreher.
 Rod Dreher is a bestselling author who brings faithfully insightful observations of our world.
 He has also written The Benedict Option and Live Not by Lies which we have also studied in our group.
 Living in Wonder is an exploration of the mystery and meaning of the supernatural world.
-We will read through the book and see that the universe is not what many of us think it is: it is far more strange, exciting, connected, and adventurous.
+We are reading through the book and discovering that the universe is not what many of us think it is: it is far more strange, exciting, connected, and adventurous.
 Please order your copy now -- click here.

 Leo Lazaris leads our group and Fr.
 Haridimos oversees and offers spiritual guidance.
 We read and discuss the scriptures in an easy-going way, host topical and multimedia presentations, and welcome lessons on the history and tradition of our faith.
 We also have “movie nights” hosted by our All Saints Classic Cinema Club.